 The Justices: The High Court of Australia remains a Court small in number.
 The present number of Justices, seven including the Chief Justice, was first attained in 1914.
-In the past decade three former Justices have died, Sir Garfield Barwick in 1997 and Sir Harry Gibbs and Sir Ronald Wilson, both in 2005.
+In the past decade three former Justices have died: Sir Garfield Barwick in 1997 and Sir Harry Gibbs and Sir Ronald Wilson, both in 200512.
 Partly in consequence of the celebrations surrounding the centenary of the Court, the Justices have supported the recording of an electronic archive of current and surviving Justices.
-Unfortunately, this archive was not sufficiently advanced to secure interviews with Barwick, Gibbs and Wilson.
+Unfortunately, this archive was not sufficiently advanced to secure interviews with Barwick, Gibbs and Wilson, although at Macquarie University I interviewed Barwick, my predecessor as Chancellor, on film.
 This is a facet of the Court's history that has been neglected.
-But for the future, this will be corrected.
+But in the future, this will be corrected.

 When I arrived, Chief Justice Brennan presided in the Court.
 As a presiding judge, he was generally non-interventionist and invariably polite.
 Having myself presided in the New South Wales Court of Appeal for more than a decade, it took a time for me to become used to a more relaxed in-court style of work.
 Chief Justice Gleeson's presiding style is similar to that of his predecessor.
-In so far as the High Court of Australia is a "hot court", the heat mostly came from three sources: McHugh J, Hayne J and myself.
-Now it is bi-polar.
+In so far as the High Court of Australia is a "hot court", the heat mostly comes from two sources: Hayne J and myself.
 Courtroom intervention is a function of personality.
 Perhaps it reflects a view of the utility of interchange with counsel.
-Chief Justice Dixon regarded such dialogue as an interruption to his own invaluable cogitations.
+Chief Justice Dixon regarded such dialogue as an interruption to his own invaluable cogitations13.

-M D Kirby, "Recollections of Sir Harry Gibbs", Quadrant, September 2005, Vol XLIX, No 9, 54.
+12 MD Kirby, "Recollections of Sir Harry Gibbs", Quadrant, September 2005, Vol XLIX, No 9, 54.